Field of Screams (amusement park): Halfway to Halloween

-Friday the 13th with St. Patrick’s Day twist
+Friday the 13th with St. Patrick's Day twist

-In 2020, for the first time in the venue’s 28 years of operation, the Lancaster County attraction opened outside its regular fall operating season around Halloween to celebrate two events at the same time.
-Attractions to a Friday the 13th were decorated with St. Patrick’s Day-themed additions.
+In 2020, for the first time in the venue's 28 years of operation, the Lancaster County attraction opened outside its regular fall operating season around Halloween to celebrate two events at the same time.
+Attractions to a Friday the 13th were decorated with St. Patrick's Day-themed additions.

 Zombie Fun Run

 Zombie Fun Run is an event where participants are being chased by zombies throughout the park, which is illuminated with movie-quality scenes.
 Participants are running through mud, crawling over obstacles, jumping through fire, and more.

 In popular culture

 Travel Channel featured the attraction in their 2007 TV special, America's Scariest Halloween Attractions II.

+In 2022, the attraction was used as the main filming location for the direct-to-video horror film, Where the Scary Things Are.
+It was released by Lionsgate Home Entertainment on June 28th.

 Awards and recognition

 In 2015, USA Today ranked the park number 1 in their reader's choice awards.